-- 1. The 2014 treatment format still allows for additional native shoreline treatment if necessary.
+- 1. The 2015 treatment format still allows for additional native shoreline treatment if necessary.
 Clear Lake supports ample nonresidential shoreline areas that will adequately provide the required buffer without impacting residential recreational use. - 2.
 There is only one native weed species that will prove to be difficult to control when necessary.
 Vallisneria americana (tape grass).
 Presently this species is not one of the dominant weeds lake-wide but is noted sporadically throughout the lake. - 3.
-During 2014 minor problems occurred associated with boat wave action resulting from high speed boat use during treatment.
-Boat use should be restricted during future submersed weed treatments. - 4.
-Use of Aquathol K and diquat should be considered during 2015.
-This mixture will result in better control to those areas susceptible to soft, lite organic soils. - 5.
-Contract terms should be limited to no less than two years.
-A one year contract does not afford the consultant the ability to implement changes to a treatment scenario or revisit the site during the season in an effort to improve the efficacy of the treatment.
-One year contracts discourage consultants from seeking alternatives that might improve on past years practices. - 6.
+Use of Aquathol K and diquat should be extended to other shoreline areas.
+The expanded use of Aquathol K during the 2015 season has produced results similar to those noted in Big Lake.
+Although Aquathol K is a more expensive product it's use with diquat will result in better control to those areas susceptible to soft, lite organic soils.
+If the current budget cannot support increased use then measures should be considered by the board to provide additional funding for the 2016 season. - 4.
 Continued communication between residents and the consultant in an effort to keep property owners informed of the current weed growth conditions, what species are native and noxious species, what plants are targeted for control and what plants cannot be controlled.
 More dialogue between the consultant and the homeowners may result in a better understanding as to the homeowners concerns.
-This approach would probably result in a more effective treatment format. - 7.
+This approach would probably result in a more effective treatment format. - 5.
 Noxious species appear to no longer represent the problematic species lake-wide.
-The range and location of milfoil plants have stabilized and not much expansion has been detected.
+The range and location of milfoil plants have stabilized and not much expansion has been detected over the years.
 Plants currently coexist in mixed stands of native species.
 Low density milfoil growth can now seasonally be controlled with either contact herbicides or specifically targeted with systemic materials.
 How these species are controlled and what materials should be applied requires evaluation preceding the spring survey.
 Actions that may or may not be implemented will probably change on a year to year basis.
-One year native and noxious weeds may be targeted with a contact herbicide while during other years only milfoil may be targeted with systemic products.
-The apparent growth of the milfoil during the non-treatment year of 2010 to 2011 supports this approach. - 8.
+One year native and noxious weeds may be targeted with systemic products. - 6.
 The spring survey should be considered the more important of the two scheduled surveys.
 This survey will determine what plants are targeted and what materials will be used during any treatment year.
 The late summer survey is performed too late in the season to direct any further native weed control operations.
 In general this survey will identify where successful control operations occurred and the need for any additional late season milfoil treatments.